Save Waipara Valley

 WAIPARA SOLAR FARM PROPOSAL: SUBMISSIONS NOW OPEN!

-Submissions deadline set at 5pm Thursday, 24th July
+Submissions deadline extended to 5pm Thursday, 14th August

 Hurunui District Council (HDC) has publicly notified an application to build a 180-hectare industrial solar plant in Waipara.